TeamOpenFIRE/OpenFIRE-Firmware/README.md

   * If you use an **ItsyBitsy M0** or **M4** then install the `Adafruit DotStar` and `Adafruit SPIFlash` libraries in the Library Manager.
   * If you use an **ItsyBitsy RP2040** then install `Adafruit NeoPixel` and `Adafruit TinyUSB`.
 3. Copy all the folders under `libraries` into your Arduino libraries folder.
-4. Copy the `SamcoEnhancedPlus` folder to your Arduino sketch folder.
+4. Copy the `SamcoEnhanced` folder to your Arduino sketch folder.
-5. Open the `SamcoEnhancedPlus` sketch.
+5. Open the `SamcoEnhanced` sketch.

-## Compiling and Configuration Options
-Under the "Tools" dropdown in the Arduino IDE, set the compiler to use `-O3 (optimize even more)`.
-Use the default clock speeds on M4 or RP2040-based boards.

-The USB Stack option to should be set to `Arduino` for most boards, and `Adafruit TinyUSB` for RP2040s.

-## Sketch Configuration
-The sketch is configured for a SAMCO 2.0 (GunCon 2) build.
-If you are using a SAMCO 2.0 PCB or your build matches the SAMCO 2.0 button assignment then the sketch will work as is.
-If you use the ItsyBitsy RP2040 with the SAMCO 2.0 PCB or a different set of buttons then the sketch will have to be modified.

 ## Additional information
-See the README file in the sketch folder for details on operation and configuration.
-Also see the README files in libraries for more information on library functionality.
+[Check out the enclosed instruction book!](https://github.com/SeongGino/ir-light-gun-plus/blob/plus/SamcoEnhanced/README.md) Also see the README files in `libraries` for more information on library functionality.

 ## Known Issues:
 - Trigger might incidentally double-press on rare occasions, as a result of reading the pin state directly which doesn't use debouncing logic.